metaborg/spoofax-pie/docs/tutorial/create_language_project.md

 Build the project so that we can test our changes.
 Test the command similarly to testing the "Show parsed AST" command.

+## Troubleshooting

+Check the [troubleshooting guide](../guide/eclipse_lwb/troubleshooting.md) if you run into problems.